Mansi-Sun/pkydrip/content/english/landing/remote-irrigation/index.md

 - Trenching and cable work increase labor cost
 - Field power is not always available
-- Later expansion becomes more difficult
+- Expansion becomes difficult later
 - Long-distance control is harder to manage

 Instead of simplifying the project, the system becomes more complex and expensive.